soloskino1/uno_card_cv/README.md

 This repository contains Jupyter Notebook files for recognizing Uno cards.

-Video demonstrations can be fine on these links:
+Video demonstrations can be found on these links:
 Part1: <https://youtu.be/nRWiw0EtqKo>

 Part2: <https://youtu.be/k9-xhOXJ6SE>